In the spirit of paying it forward and helping my fellow humans, I

 If you have created a side project which offers a service or product then you should be marketing on this platform.
 Also great for building our your professional and personal branding.

-Feel free to connect with me on LinkedIn for more content and thoughts.
+connect with me on LinkedIn for more content and thoughts.

 A fantastic and easy to use email marketing tool.